CarlosDwain/pechayCam-app/README.md

 ## Setting Up PyQt5 Development Environment

-To start developing PyQt5 applications, follow these steps to set up your development environment:
+To start developing PyQt5 applications, first setup `pyeng` in your computer and then follow these steps to set up your development environment:

 1. **Create a Virtual Environment**: Begin by creating a virtual environment named `pyqt5` or `pyside6` using your preferred virtual environment manager.

     ```bash
     python -m venv venv-name

+2. **Activate the Virtual Environment**: Activate the virtual environment by running the appropriate activation command for your operating system.

+    ```bash
+    venv-name\Scripts\activate

-2. **Install PyQt5 or PySide6**: Install either PyQt5 or PySide6 package using pip, depending on your preference.
+3. **Install PyQt5 or PySide6**: Install either PyQt5 or PySide6 package using pip, depending on your preference.

     ```bash
     pip install PyQt5